YeoLab/eCLIP/README.md

     - Statistics::Distributions 1.02
     - Statistics::R 0.34
   - R=3.3.2
-  - python=2.7.16
+  - python=2.7.15
   - samtools=1.6
   - star=2.5.2b
   - ucsc-tools=377
   - umi_tools=1.0.0

-Alternatively, you may refer to the [Dockerfiles](https://github.com/YeoLab/wrapped_tools) that comprise the CWL commandline tool environments.
+Alternatively, you may refer to the dockerRequirements within each CWL document to pull the proper environments for each step.

 #### Additional pipeline-specific requirements (minimal, one node w/ one or more cores):
   - [cwlref-runner=1.0](https://pypi.org/project/cwlref-runner/1.0/)